THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 Among the uncertainty surrounding the current health crisis, its widespread impact and abrupt changes to everyday life; recent months have given customers new priorities for their spending power.

-To help cope with anxiety and stress, consumers are connecting to their hobbies and passions and finding products and services to calm their fears.
+To help cope with anxiety and stress, consumers are connecting to their hobbies and passions and buying products/services to calm their fears.

-As the health crisis continues, many business owners and marketers experienced trade collapse in 2020, but others have been and continue to be overwhelmed by demand in 2021.
+As the health crisis continues, many business owners and marketers are experiencing a trade collapse in 2021, but others have been and continue to be overwhelmed by demand in 2021.

-While some cities still experiencing lockdowns, people are keen to find ways of keeping themselves to keek active, well-fed and entertained, as their purchasing choices are now revealed.
+While some cities still experiencing lockdowns, people are keen to find ways of keeping themselves active, well-fed and entertained, as their purchasing choices are now revealed.

 Shoppers will swift shopping strategies to brace for recessionary effects as confirmed by Nielsen survey: